 The fund supports expenditure incurred for the recruitment and training of volunteers to reach out to seniors in the community.
-This was funded by the National Council of Social Services for a period of 2 years from 1 April 2019 to 31 March 2021.
+The National Council of Social Services (NCSS) funded this for a period of 2 years from 1 April 2019 to 31 March 2021.
+An extension of this fund has been granted for 6 months to end on 30 September 2021.